nchrkis/SUN_codes/README.md

 - RUN-ICON stability metrics printed to screen

-These dominant centres in ``most_common_centroid.txt" are required for the SUN–GMM step.
+These dominant centres in "most_common_centroid.txt" are required for the SUN–GMM step.

 ---